Citi® Personal Wealth Management

 Citi® Personal Wealth Management Investment Philosophy

 Whether you work with Citi® Personal Wealth Management or any other reputed firm, the client will be at the center of all investment decisions.
 However, Pillar Wealth Management has an additional focus as far as its investment philosophy is concerned.
-Pillar not only connects client objectives to its investment decisions, but it also places special emphasis on investment costs.
+Pillar not only connects client objectives to its investment decisions but also places special emphasis on investment costs.
 You can read in detail about how investment costs eat into client returns in this guide on improving portfolio performance for investors with $5 million to $500 million in liquid assets.

 Another wealth manager may invest in a passive index fund with a low expense ratio for a much longer duration and earn an average return but with much lower expenses.
 Ultimately, the net returns after deducting all such expenses are what matter.
 Feel free to get in touch with Hutch Ashoo to know more about investment management and investment philosophy.

 Whether it is Citi® Personal Wealth Management or anyone else, understanding the firm’s investment philosophy is very important.
 It will give you insights into how your hard-earned money will be invested.

 Things to watch out for with Citi® Personal Wealth Management or any other firm

 Wealth management firms have neat-looking websites with glossy reviews.
 There is a long list of products and services mentioned in sharp messaging about why the firm is the best option for you.
 However, when you start interacting with the firm and speak to a wealth manager there, you should be careful about certain claims.